Feistywuu/Feistywuu/README.md

-Heya, I'm Feistywuushu, mostly contained is a few ideas that I thought were cool - gave them some thought and start coding them.
+Heya, I'm Feistywuushu, mostly contained is a few ideas that I thought were cool; gave them some thought and started coding them.

 I've worked with python for nearly 2 years (on-off).
 Gotten to the point where I'm comfortable with the programming process as a whole and thus I've studied examples from C++, C, C#, javascript and work on studying the contexts for each language.